l0ger/Ctoapp/readme.txt

  wsgi.py: the name of this file is important for openshift provider openshift provider search in root directory and find wsgi.py then run it.
  ---------------------------------------------------------------------------
+ app.json: this file used by heroku in application creation process